ebootehsaz/TicTacToe/README.md

     }
 }
 ```
 You'll note above that I store both the user's name and their UUID, even though I said I would only use their UUID to track them.
 This is because if they change their name, I need to know what it was before, so that I can alert the user that their friend is now using a different alias.
-This way, we get some cool functionality when we check our friends list, here is an example (note that once the available friends list is refreshed, the friends new alias is stored.
+This way, we get some cool functionality when we check our friends list, here is an example (note that once the available friends list is refreshed, the friends' new alias is stored.

 <p align="center">
   <img width="320" src="https://i.imgur.com/Us49Wfn.png">